-The V-SERIES Array offers multiple methods to monitor the health and capacity usage of the Array.
+The QV2020 and QV1020 offer multiple methods to monitor the health and capacity usage of the array.
 Automated health is sent to the VIOLIN Activewatch System (phone home).
 This automated service runs every 24 hours.
 It will alert the Violin Services team to events that may need attention.

-Note, this service should never be the sole method of managing an Array.
+Note, this service should never be the sole method of managing a customer's array.
 A customer should also monitor their systems.
-This will provide coverage when there may be outages in sending the information to NEXSAN (network outages, for example) or receipt of the information within NEXSAN.
+This will provide coverage when there may be outages in sending the information to VIOLIN (network outages, for example) or receipt of the information within VIOLIN.

-In additional to automated Activewatch Service, MAESTRO provides status-at-a-glance of the Array health, through Array Dashboard and San Group overview pages.
+In additional to automated Activewatch Service, MAESTRO provides status-at-a-glance of the array health, through array Dashboard and San Group overview pages.